cw-leia/smartleia-doc/source/c/test.rst

 Timers
 ======

-Blabla

-.. c:macro:: TIMERS_DEPTH

-        Constant to define the depth of a timer.
-TODO

-.. c:struct:: command_cb_args_t

-    Structure which handle the buffer send to a callback, and a buffer for the response of the callback.

-        .. c:member:: uint32_t buffer_size

-                Actual size of ``buffer``.

-        .. c:member:: uint8_t buffer[COMMANDS_BUFFER_MAX_LEN]

-                Buffer for the data which is send to the callback.

-        .. c:member:: uint32_t response_size

-                Actual size of the ``response`` buffer.

-        .. c:member:: uint8_t response[COMMANDS_BUFFER_MAX_LEN]

-                Buffer for the data produced by the callback.

-.. c:function:: int get_timers_params(uint8_t depth)

-        TODO

-.. c:function:: int timgers_get_times()

-        TODO

-.. c:function:: inline unsigned int get_cortex_m4_cycles(void)

-        TODO

-.. c:function:: inline uint64_t platform_get_microseconds_ticks(void)

-        Return the number of cycles of the CPU.

-.. c:function:: int timeit(uint8_t timen)

-        Increase the corresponding timer.
+It is possible to get the timing of APDU commands (the time taken by the smart card to process the APDU command and send the response).
+We actually return two timers:
+``delta_t`` and ``delta_t_answer``. ``delta_t`` is the global time take by the response from the time we send the APDU until the last byte of the response. ``delta_t_answer`` is the time taken between sending the APDU and the acknowledgement of the smart card (usually first byte of the response).

+The Timers are usually sent back for every command of the protocol in the response, with zero values when timing such commands has no sense.

 Triggers